 An RS2 Employee Trust was setup during the year ended 31 December 2010 to purchase and hold 750,000 ordinary shares in the Company in order to satisfy the future exercise of options by employees in accordance with the scheme.

 The number of shares in respect of which share options may be granted under the Scheme in a three-year period is limited to 2% of the issued share capital of the Company (850,000 shares), and options are exercisable at any time up to eight (8) years from the date on which the options are granted.

 The scheme was implemented during the year, with 2011 being the first year of performance.
-During the year, the Company allocated an amount of 357,524 (2012: 275,970) share options to eligible employees to be granted upon satisfaction of the performance criteria set for the employees, at an exercise price of $\in 0.66$.
-In accordance with the scheme rules, the exercise price was determined by reference to the trade weighted average market price per share, on the MSE for the last forty (40) dealing days of the year immediately preceeding the relevant one-year performance period.
+During 2013, the Company allocated an amount of 357,524 share options to eligible employees to be granted upon satisfaction of the performance criteria set for the employees, at an exercise price of €0.66.
+In accordance with the scheme rules, the exercise price was determined by reference to the trade weighted average market price per share, on the MSE for the last forty (40) dealing days of the year immediately preceding the relevant one-year performance period.
+No such allotment was given during the year under review.